exhibition

 UNITY Modular Shelters

-The FGPG and the buildingwithpaper team thrive on support from many sides and on being able to work on things in the way they are currently done.
+The FGPG and the team buildingwithpaper live from the fact that it is supported from many sides and to be able to work on things the way it is currently done.
 We would like to thank our sponsors:

 - Stillger Stiftung